 This is an exciting two-year course designed for students with an academic interest in crime and its impact on society.
-Criminology is a social science, and invites us to study crime and criminal behaviour in an analytical way.
-We explore a range of criminological theories to help explain why people commit crimes, and assess policies designed to reduce crime.
-We examine the process of criminal investigations, the prosecution of suspects and consider how and why criminals are punished.
-We also study the criminal justice system in Britain, and understand the role that different agencies play in tackling the problem of crime.
+Criminology is a social science and invites us to study crime and criminal behaviour in an analytical way.
+We explore a range of criminological theories to help explain why people commit crimes and assess policies designed to reduce crime.
+We examine the process of criminal investigations and the prosecution of suspects and consider how and why criminals are punished.
+We also study the criminal justice system in Britain and understand the role that different agencies play in tackling the problem of crime.

 Unit 2 - Criminological Theories

-You will consider why people commit crime and whether theories of criminality are credible.
-You will apply these theories to real life case studies.
-You will also assess the usefulness of policies, that have been arisen from theories, to help reduce crime.
+You will consider why people commit crimes and whether theories of criminality are credible.
+You will apply these theories to real-life case studies.
+You will also assess the usefulness of policies, that have arisen from theories, to help reduce crime.

 Unit 3 - Crime Scene to Courtroom